Caterpillar Reports Robust Sales as Global Recovery Continues -- 3rd Update

 Annual revenue jumped 18% to $45.5 billion in 2017, following four consecutive years of weak sales of Caterpillar's iconic yellow bulldozers, mining trucks and other equipment.

 Caterpillar reported a loss in the fourth quarter, however, as it took a one-time charge related to changes to the U.S. tax code signed into law by President Donald Trump in late December.
-Much of the charge stemmed from a mandatory tax on stockpiled overseas profit, which at the end of 2016 totaled $16 billion.
+Much of the charge stemmed from a mandatory tax on stockpiled overseas profit.
 Earnings excluding the tax charges and other items topped analysts' expectations.

 Continue Reading Below